KeikakuB/grand-turtle-racing/README.md

 ﻿# grand-turtle-racing
 3D racing game using a custom game engine I designed and built inspired by the engine built by @gaspardpetit (https://github.com/DDJV-INF740/GameEngine-src) and using the DirectX 10 knowledge provided by François Jean.

+The project was completed mostly by myself with the help of [Mathieu Langlois](https://www.linkedin.com/in/mathieu-langlois-a019a1100) and [Dominique Lacombe](https://www.linkedin.com/in/lacombe-dominique/) who helped me close the project in the last couple of days before the deadline.

 # Dev
 Follow these instructions in order to compile the game using Visual Studio 2017 Community Edition.